-The WFD was transposed into law in Northern Ireland by the Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2003 (S.R.
-544 of 2003) and in Ireland by the European Communities (Water Policy) Regulations 2003 (S.I.
+The WFD was transposed into law in Ireland by the European Communities (Water Policy) Regulations 2003 (S.I.
 722 of 2003).
 The purpose of the WFD is to maintain the "high status" of waters where it exists, prevent deterioration in existing status of waters and to achieve at least "good status" in relation to all waters by 2015.
 The mechanism by which this is to be achieved under the WFD is through the adoption and implementation of River Basin Management Plans (RBMPs) and Programmes of Measures (POMs) for each of the identified RBDs.